alvincjk/sampling-manifold-restricted-gaussians/README.md

 # Sampling from manifold-restricted Gaussians

 Python implementation of algorithm from [[A. J. K. Chua, Sampling from manifold-restricted distributions using tangent bundle projections, Stat.
-Comput., in press]](https://doi.org/10.1007/s11222-019-09907-8).
+Comput.
+30, 587 (2020)]](https://doi.org/10.1007/s11222-019-09907-8).
 Contains iteration class with documentation and example usage.

 **<https://arxiv.org/abs/1811.05494>**